ZEISS/angular-styleguide/README.md

 # AngularReduxShop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server